 Phi Theta Kappa (PTK) is the leading international honor society for two-year colleges.
 PVCC’s chapter is officially named Alpha Epsilon Tau.
-An integral component of PVCC's PTK chapter is community service through participation in toy and food drives, charity walks, assistance to local and national victims of natural disasters, landscape maintenance of PVCC's campus and many other service initiatives.
+An integral component of PVCC's PTK chapter is community service through participation in toy and food drives, charity walks, assistance to local and national victims of natural disasters, environmental activism and many other service initiatives.

 - Access to scholarships, conventions and seminars.